 Before this new rule regarding the removal of VA loan limits became effective, buyers would have to make sure the loan amount they applied for was under that particular year’s loan limit in their respective county.
 While that may have been feasible in many markets, it was much more difficult in centers like Seattle, where housing prices are well over the average in the state of Washington.

-As of June 2021, the median price of a home in Seattle is $831,953.
-Back in 2019, the VA loan limit was $726,525.
-As you can see, today’s home price is higher than last year’s loan limit.
-Granted, this loan limit was from the previous year, and if VA loan limits weren’t eliminated, they likely would have increased.
-That said, the sky-high prices of homes in Seattle would likely still make it a challenge for veterans not to exceed loan limits if they still existed in order to avoid paying a down payment.
+As of December 2023, the median price of a home in Seattle is $827,235.
+The sky-high prices of homes in Seattle would likely still make it a challenge for veterans not to exceed loan limits if they still existed in order to avoid paying a down payment.

 The removal of VA loan limits certainly gives veterans buyers more to choose from, especially in more expensive real estate markets like Seattle.

 Bottom line: The VA loan program is one of the best mortgage options available for those who qualify.
 It allows home buyers to purchase a house with no money down and often without mortgage insurance.
 And now, no limits to how much a person can borrow without making a down payment.
 In higher-priced markets like Seattle, VA borrowers have more to choose from when it comes to the price they agree to pay for a home, and how much of a loan to take out (as long as they meet lending requirements with their lenders).

 Sammamish Mortgage is a locally-owned, family-run mortgage company has been providing many mortgage programs to borrowers all throughout the Pacific Northwest since 1992, including Washington State, Colorado, Idaho, and Oregon.
 We aim to help borrowers realize their dreams of buying a home.
 Contact us today if you have questions about applying for a home loan or are ready to apply today.